 What’s next: The doctors will continue to expand their program to other districts in Rwanda.
 They also plan to develop a mobile platform to help guide patients with concerning breast symptoms through the country’s health care system so they can obtain timely care.

 In low- to middle-income countries with limited resources such as Rwanda, breast cancer outcomes are poor due to lack of screening and follow-up.
 As a result, women are more likely to be diagnosed with advanced breast cancer, and they may not receive quality treatment.
 By focusing on training and infrastructure, Drs.
 Mpunga and Shulman are developing effective strategies to increase early detection and reduce time to treatment.

-International efforts are ongoing to create infrastructure and train health care professionals to ensure that women receive quality breast cancer for early diagnosis and treatment of breast cancer.
+Research area: Creating infrastructure and training health care professionals to ensure that underserved women in Rwanda receive quality screening and treatment for breast cancer.

 Tharcisse Mpunga, MD, MSc, has been the Medical Director of Butaro Hospital in Rwanda since 2009.
 He led the development of Butaro's acclaimed new hospital facility that opened in 2011, serving a predominantly poor, rural population of about 350,000 people in Northern Rwanda.
 In 2012 Dr. Mpunga oversaw the opening of Butaro Center of Excellence in Cancer Care, the first rural cancer referral center in Africa and the only cancer-focused facility in Rwanda.
 Dr. Mpunga also leads numerous research efforts at Butaro in partnership with the Ministry of Health, Dana-Farber Cancer Institute, and Partners in Health, including implementation and evaluation of the center's unique telepathology program and a cohort study of breast cancer patients.